jluna0413/CultivAREmergent/docs/beta_testing_guide.md

 1. **Adding a Plant**:
    - Go to the Plants page
    - Click the "Add Plant" button
-   - Fill in the required information (name, strain, status, etc.)
+   - Fill in the required information (name, cultivar, status, etc.)
    - Click "Save"

 2. **Tracking Plant Growth**: